This blog may contain affiliate links. Read our disclosure policy for more info.

 Kayaking in Milford Sound is one of the best ways to experience the beauty and nature of Milford Sound.
 From a kayak, the experience is completely different than from the shore or on a large boat.
 This blog is about everything you need to know about kayaking in Milford Sound.

-Milford Sound is one of New Zealand’s most breathtaking places to visit.
+Milford Sound is one of New Zealand’s most famous places to visit.
 This untouched wilderness is stunningly beautiful and huge in size.
-Milford Sound has earned its place as the number one fiord to explore of the nine in the area, and after visiting it’s not hard to see why.
+Milford Sound has earned its place as the number one fiord to explore of the nine in Fiordland National Park, and after visiting for myself, it’s not hard to see why.

-During a visit to Milford Sound, it’s almost certain you will venture out on a scenic cruise – it’s one of the best ways to take in Milford Sound’s beauty.
-However, the only thing (in my opinion) that tops the cruise is kayaking in Milford Sound!
+During a visit to Milford Sound, it’s almost certain you will venture out on a scenic cruise – it’s one of the best things to do in Milford.
+However, the only thing (in my opinion) that tops a Milford Sound cruise is kayaking in Milford Sound!

 Kayaking in Milford Sound is a truly special activity.
 From your tiny kayak, you really feel so small, like you’re floating among giants!
 It’s one of the best things to do in New Zealand.